unisonweb/distributed_v1/design.md

 With such bookkeeping in place, it would then be possible to expose an API for this notion of near vs far (quickness/slowness to reply), and programmers could write libraries that can take advantage of locality.
 This would effectively give programmers a hook to avoid stragglers for latency-sensitive tasks.
 And if there is ever to be an algebra of locations, this near vs far (quick vs slow) could even be worked into the algebra of locations.

-Ask nodes to run a short computation occasionally to benchmark it in order to determine how overloaded (or not) a node in the system is.

 ## Examples

 We're planning on showing some short examples of using these APIs to program a variety of distributed programs.
 Some ideas for examples: